gilmarodp/crud-laravel/README.md

-# crud-laravel
-CRUD (Create, Read, Update and Delete) with the Laravel
+# CRUD with Laravel

+## Abstract
+This project aims to put my Laravel studies into pratice.